SabotMBT/Mod1Chal_Refactoring/README.md

 Changelog:

+Ver 1.2: Update of README, addition of .gif of functioning website.

 Ver 1.1: Update of assets\css\style.css to comply with updated semantic markers in index.html.

 Ver 1.0: Update of semantic markers in index.html